10uki/Accio/README.txt

-A simple client-server application that transfers a file over a TCP connection.
+[Python] A simple client-server application that transfers a file over a TCP connection.
 This project is split into 3 parts:
 1. Client
 Accio client is a relatively simple application that connects to a server and sends a binary file utilizing accio\r\n sequence.
 2. Simple Server